Nzii3/server-manager-docs/index.md

 # Welcome
 :wave: Welcome to the **Server Manager Documentation** page!
 Here, you can find helpful documentation regarding Server Manager's commands, features, and more.
 Server Manager is a unique Discord bot that gives server moderators and admins easy and reliable ways to moderate servers, create forms, create interactive giveaways, create polls to vote on and more!

-!!!success 🔖 v2 Rewrite
+!!!success 🔖 v3 Rebrand
-Server Manager v2.0.0 has released!
-[Learn more about the updates.](/updates/v2) !!!
+Server Manager is rebranding.
+[Learn more about the the rebrand to Sentry.](/updates/v3-rebrand) !!!